Lawyers for Dog Bite Injuries

 5. Seek medical attention

-6. Contact a Dog Bite Attorney
+6. Contact a dog bite attorney

 While many dog bite cases are settled out of court, it’s imperative for victims to have legal counsel capable of negotiating with insurance companies for the most favorable possible settlement.
-You’ll want to ensure that your settlement covers all medical expenses, lost wages, property damage, and noneconomic damages including pain, suffering, and emotional distress.
+You’ll want to ensure that your settlement covers all medical expenses, lost wages, property damage, and non-economic damages including pain, suffering, and emotional distress.

 What is the statute of limitations for filing a dog bite claim?